Mar5bar/flagella-analysis-pipeline/README.md

 MATLAB and Fiji (ImageJ) scripts associated with 'Axonemal dynein contributions to flagellar beat types and waveforms' by S. Fochler, M. H. Doran, T. Beneke, J. Smith, C. Fort, B. J. Walker, A. Brown, E. Gluenz, R. J. Wheeler.

+## Installation

+Download the repository as a .zip and extract.
+This should take less than 1 second on most machines.

 ## Usage